yanailab/moana/README.md

 This repository contains a Python implementation of the Moana framework for predicting cell types in single-cell RNA-Seq data ([Wagner and Yanai, 2018](https://www.biorxiv.org/content/early/2018/10/30/456129)).

-### Examples
+### Demonstrations

-Here are two Jupyter notebooks with exmaples of how Moana can be used to analyze scRNA-seq data:
+Here are two demonstrations of how Moana can be used to analyze scRNA-seq data:

 1. [Predict cell types using a Moana PBMC classifier (PBMC-4k)](https://nbviewer.jupyter.org/github/flo-compbio/moana-tutorials/blob/master/02%20-%20Predict%20cell%20types%20using%20a%20Moana%20PBMC%20classifier%20%28PBMC-4k%29.ipynb)